meflynn/troopdata/README.md

 <img src="man/figures/logo.png" alt="troopdata hex logo" align="right" width="200" style="padding: 0 15px; float: right;"/>

-The goal of troopdata is to facilitate the distribution of military deployment and basing data for use in social science research and journalism.
+The goal of the troopdata package is to facilitate the distribution of military deployment and basing data for use in social science research and journalism.
 The troop deployment data were initially compiled by Tim Kane using data from the U.S. Department of Defense’s Defense Manpower Data Center.
 The original data ended in 2005 and we have updated it to run through 2020.
 Similarly, the basing data were initially compiled by